-The 2022 underwriting year has seen shifts in market conditions with claims inflation and a more competitive underwriting environment putting pressure on underwriting performance.
-The Syndicate has delivered strong premium growth in its core classes of Property, Engineering, Berkley and Specialty Casualty.
-Significant losses from catastrophes, in particular Hurricane Ian (net loss of \$16.8m) have contributed to a loss to date on the year.
-The forecast result for the year is a profit of \$41.8m.
-The result for the 2022 year for the financial year 2022 is a loss of \$11.1m.
+The 2022 underwriting year had seen shifts in market conditions with claims inflation and a more competitive underwriting environment putting pressure on underwriting performance.
+The Syndicate still delivered strong premium growth in its core classes of Property, Engineering and Specialty Casualty and has delivered a profit to date of \$32m despite significant losses from catastrophes, in particular Hurricane Ian (\$41m).
+The ultimate forecast result for the underwriting year is a profit of \$38.0m.
+The contribution for the 2022 underwriting year for the financial year 2023 is a profit of \$47.6m.